Iyanuvicky22/data_processing_comparison/README.md

 ### **Features:**

-1. **FastAPI Endpoint**: A GET endpoint that loads, cleans, and aggregates dataset information.
+1. **FastAPI Endpoint**: A POST endpoint that loads, cleans, and aggregates dataset information.
 2. **Dependency Management**: Use Poetry for package management.
 3. **Virtual Environment**: Use `venv` for isolated Python environments.
 4. **Data Processing**: Efficiently handle large datasets with **Polars** and **Pandas**.